 How are the Optics?

 I’m no lens expert and have no fancy test equipment to measure light transmission or contrast.
 But the Tifosi lenses have exceeded my expectations.
 They’re clear and crisp.
 There are no distortion or lens flare issues, and the clarity is consistent through the extreme peripheral vision angles.
-When comparing the Rail XC with a Smith Reverb, the Smith has a slightly darker tint and a higher contrast.
-The difference is likely the addition of Smith’s proprietary ChromaPop™ lens tech.
+When comparing the Rail XC with a Smith Reverb, the Smith has a slightly darker tint and a higher contrast through a broader light range.
+The difference is likely due to Smith’s proprietary ChromaPop™ lens tech that increases contrast and color saturation while maintaining true colors.

 While I like Tifosi’s photochromic Fototec lens, it’s not quite as dark (at its darkest tint) as Tifosi’s standard dark tint lens.
 So, if you’re looking for the darkest tint possible, stick with the three-lens set of the standard Rail XC.
 And if you consider your face large, you’ll probably like the original Tifosi Rail over the slightly smaller Rail XC.